 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a

 6. RESPONSIBILITIES:

 - 6.1 Roles and responsibilities the Senior Property Officer is responsible for the implementation of this policy. - 6.2 Support and advice can be obtained from the GNB, Historical Society and Local Aboriginal Land Council and Crown Lands where applicable. - 6.3 Communication Council staff and the community will be consulted via public advertising for the consultation period and after the name is finalised.
 The GNB will publish the name in the NSW Government Gazette. - 6.4 Implementation of this policy with adoption of uniform guidelines endorsed by the GNB will enable ratepayers and public authorities such as the Police and Ambulance Services to more easily locate reserves. - 6.5 The applicant would be responsible for costs.
 Therefore, if Council was the applicant the costs would be minimal, generally only for signage.